laplizard/wordpress-selfservice/README.md

  # Salt not finding Salt config files, on 'vagrant up'.
 This was caused by Git having failed to install.
 Therefore, WPSS git file was never installed.
 Also, this meant that directory didn’t exist to copy Salt config file too.
 FIXED!
 SOLUTION: Git was failing because the wrong version of Git was being looked for.
 Putting ‘apt-get update’ in just before the Git installation (in Vagrant File) fixed this.

+# When a post of custom type 'wpss_site' is put in the trash, it's name is still reserved.
+So, if a site called 'bob' is trashed and then a new site called 'bob' is created, the address for the new WP instance is: http://127.0.0.1:8080/bob-2/, rather than http://127.0.0.1:8080/bob/
+I guess this would be fixed by "after clicking 'Publish' on a website, user should see a link to the new site" in TO DO above.